 The Search Began in June 2007

 We had considered other smaller RVs, such as the classic looking Airstream Bambi line and the Casita Spirit Deluxe.
 The more we researched fiberglass RVs, the more we were ready to go this route.
+(Here’s our post chronicling the decision and alternatives we considered)

 We were very impressed, but we had to take into consideration that we wanted a lot of customizations—such as solar panels, upgraded electrical system, more batteries, privacy windows and much more.